mlflow/mlflow/docs/source/tracking.rst

 is a property on :py:class:`mlflow.entities.RunInfo` to indicate location where all artifacts for this run are stored.

-Use ``--default-artifact-root`` (defaults to client's local ``./mlruns`` directory) to configure the default artifact location for the server's future experiments.
+Use ``--default-artifact-root`` (defaults to client's local ``./mlruns`` directory) to configure the default artifact location for the server.
 This will be used as artifact location for newly-created experiments that do not specify one.
 Once you create an experiment, ``--default-artifact-root`` is no longer relevant to that experiment.